You can’t always be there. But we can.

 The tips here are similar to Type 2 diabetes prevention as previously stated.
 People who have the disease since birth or have acquired it need to work closely with their home/healthcare professional to monitor their blood glucose levels often and to:

-o Too much carbohydrate-rich food such as crackers, pasta, bread, and cookies as well as food that has processed sugars and low fiber carbohydrates such as candies.
-It is important to maintain a carbohydrate count that is recommended by a healthcare professional.
+— Too much carbohydrate-rich food such as crackers, pasta, bread, and cookies as well as food that has processed sugars and low fiber carbohydrates such as candies.
+With diabetes in seniors, it is important to maintain a carbohydrate count that is recommended by a healthcare professional.